Dengyu-Wu/snncutoff/README.md

 - **Timestep (Baseline)**: Cutoff triggered using fixed timestep.
 - **Top-K**: Cutoff triggered using the gap between the top-1 and top-2 output predictions at each timestep.

-## Getting Started
-To begin using SNNCutoff, clone this repository and follow the setup instructions provided in [Installation.md](/Installation.md).
-Detailed documentation can be found in [Documentation.md](/Documentation.md), which includes guidelines for training, evaluation, and customization.

 <!-- GETTING STARTED -->
 ## Getting Started
+To begin using SNNCutoff, clone this repository and follow the setup instructions below.
 The package is tested in Python 3.9.10 and Pytorch 1.13.1.

 ### Prerequisites